shafqatgreat/order-service-prisma/README.md

 ## 📺 Video Reference

-This code corresponds to the **latest YouTube episode** in the series:
+This code corresponds to the **latest YouTube episode [Build a Complete Order Microservice with Prisma 7, Node.js & PostgreSQL]** in the series:

 > *((https://youtu.be/d12AfRgb_MQ))*